-Rockingham Community College and the Economic and Workforce Development Division of the community college system work with employers to design customized training for prospective and current full-time employees.
+Rockingham Community College works with employers to design customized training for prospective and current full-time employees.
 The job requirements and the skill level needed for employment determine the content and duration of the Customized Training Program for job growth.
 Rockingham Community College employs a broad range of experts in hundreds of fields who can provide insight and expertise to address multiple performance interventions.